Sick-IT/token-operator/README.md

 Prerequisites

 - Create a personal access token in GitLab with scopes `api` for the token-operator
-- [Create a 1password service](https://developer.1password.com/docs/service-accounts/get-started/) account with read/write access to the vault where you want to store your GitLab tokens.
+- [Create a 1Password service account](https://developer.1password.com/docs/service-accounts/get-started/) with read/write access to the vault where you want to store your GitLab tokens.

 The PAT you want to rotate must already exist, so create a personal access token in GitLab which you want to rotate (you don't need to save the token itself).
+Of course, you can also "self-rotate" the token you use for token-operator.

 Then create a configuration for your personal access tokens (`personal-tokens.yaml`, also supports JSON)